 In order to minimize vulnerability, but also in the context of data protection tests, all data that is not collected, transmitted and stored reduces the risk of unauthorized access.
 Accordingly, the examination of data economy and data avoidance also takes up additional space in our tests.
 After all, the less data is required for the use of products and services, the less susceptible they are to attacks on the anonymization and encryption required during transmission.

 In all the analyses and considerations carried out in this area, the user must always have a certain degree of confidence in the manufacturer.
 Of course, tests can practically verify a good part of the information provided by the manufacturer, but what actually happens to the data collected by the manufacturer remains speculation.
-On the other hand, there are also manufacturers who, even with absolutely exemplary practice, are always confronted with suspicion and mistrust without having the opportunity to prove themselves beyond doubt.
-But at least they always have one motto: If you don’t collect anything, you can’t lose it.
+On the other hand, there are also manufacturers who, even with absolutely exemplary practice, are always confronted with suspicion and mistrust without having the opportunity to prove themselves trustworthy.
+In the end there is only way to be sure: If you do not collect any data, you also cannot lose it.